Rolias/trello-helper/readme.md

 # Trello Helper

 This project is designed to make using the Trello API a little easier.
-It extends the `trello` package and wraps many calls to use a different calling syntax.
+It extends the `**trello**` npm package and wraps many calls to use a different calling syntax.
 For example, there is one function for `getCardsOnList()` which takes a single parameter with object property names that fully describe what the function is doing.

 ```javascript
 getCardsOnlist({fromId:'123', withOptions:{limit:10}})